BuiltWithNOF

 Lectures/Courses

-You can explore Toronto’s architecture in more detail through a lecture series or course with Marta.
-Illustrated talks, discussions, and walking tours are all used to reveal our city’s architecture and related history.
-Please scroll down to see what’s available, and contact Marta for more information.
+You can explore architecture in more detail through a daytime or evening course with Marta.
+Almost all are for general interest, with no assignments or tests.
+Scroll down to see what's available, and contact Marta for more information.

 Location: University of Toronto downtown campus